Efficient Image-to-Image Schr\"odinger Bridge for CT Field of View Extension: Results

 \subsection{Real Clinical Data Experiment}

 The experimental results on clinical head data are shown in Fig.\,\ref{fig_real_data}.
-The reference images were reconstructed using the fast iterative shrinkage-thresholding algorithm (FISTA) with total variation regularization from non-truncated projection data.
+The reference images were reconstructed using FISTA with iterative reweighted total variation regularization from non-truncated projection data.
 In the WCE reconstructions (Fig.\,\ref{fig_real_data}(b)), severe truncation prevents accurate recovery of anatomical structures outside the FOV.
 Despite being trained solely on simulated data with a domain gap, all deep learning models can restore a substantial portion of the missing anatomy.
-Among them, the diffusion-based methods recover soft-tissue boundaries more faithfully than the conventional deep learning approach FBPConvNet, highlighting their stronger image generation capability.
+According to the quantitative analysis in Tab.\,\ref{tab:metrics_real}, the diffusion-based methods generally achieve better RMSE, PSNR, and SSIM metrics than the conventional deep learning approaches such as FBPConvNet and Pix2pixGAN, highlighting their stronger image generation capability.
 However, cDDPM reconstructions exhibit more noticeable noise than those from other methods, consistent with the simulated data results.
-The patchDiffusion model introduces artifacts within the FOV, likely due to its patch-wise processing strategy.
-While I$^2$SB shares the same limitations as other diffusion models in perfectly restoring soft-tissue detail, it produces fewer residual noise patterns and fewer artifacts within the FOV boundaries.
+The PatchDiffusion model introduces artifacts within the FOV, likely due to its patch-wise processing strategy.
+While I$^2$SB and DiffusionGAN share the same limitations as other diffusion models in perfectly restoring soft-tissue detail, they produce fewer residual noise patterns and fewer artifacts within the FOV boundaries.
+The quantitative results in Tab.\,\ref{tab:metrics_real} shows that I$^2$SB achieves slightly better image quality than DiffusionGAN, in addition to the faster inference time.
 Overall, Fig.\,\ref{fig_real_data} demonstrates the strong efficacy of I$^2$SB in reconstructing real CBCT data.